 Minimum age for this workshop: 8 years old

-Storywriting Basics: Storytelling is taught by Dr. Joem Antonio.
+Storywriting Basics: Characterization is taught by Dr. Joem Antonio.
 A published author and playwright, he holds a Ph.D. in Creative Writing from UP Diliman and is an eight-time Palanca Award winner.
 He believes that writing is a skill that can be learned by even those who weren't magically "born with the talent."
 Through his writing courses and workshops, he teaches writing as a science, leaving students with clear methods that allow them to move their writing projects forward.

 *Minors, full-time students, employed or licensed teachers, homeschooling parents, persons with disabilities, and senior citizens are automatically given a 20% scholarship after presenting documents as proof.